Possible mixing between elementary and bound state fields in the $t\bar{t}$ production excess at the LHC

 In addition, the vacuum stability conditions are given by

 These vacuum stability conditions are also satisfied by Eq.~(\ref{mpp2hdm}).
 Moreover, the Higgs alignment condition is satisfied at $\mu=M_t$.

 It should be noted that the so-called oblique parameters ($S$, $T$, and $U$) must be taken into account between the 2HDM and $\eta_t$\cite{2hdm}.
-After the basis transformation in the 2HDM, mixing arises between each mass component (the new scalar, pseudo-scalar, and charged scalar) and the corresponding components of $\eta_t$.
-However, if we assume that the mass of toponium remains approximately $345$ GeV even after the mixing, the constraints from the oblique parameters can be neglected, since in such a case the masses of each component on the 2HDM side also change only negligibly.
+After the basis transformation in the 2HDM, mixing arises between mass component (the new pseudo-scalar) and the corresponding component (pseudo-scalar) of $\eta_t$.
+However, if we assume that the mass of toponium remains approximately $345$ GeV even after the mixing, the constraints from the oblique parameters can be neglected, since in such a case the mass of component (the new pseudo-scalar) on the 2HDM side also change only negligibly.
 Therefore, it is sufficient to consider only the deviations of the oblique parameters originating from the 2HDM.

 The current experimental constraints on the various types of the 2HDM, namely Type II and Y, are imposed on the charged Higgs boson mass $M_{H^\pm}$ and the mixing angle in the Higgs basis, $\tan\beta$\cite{DM2}.
 For Type II and Y, the bound\cite{Obs4,Obs5} is